Jeff Bagwell: Unanimous selection for Most Valuable Player Award (1994)

 Bagwell played in 110 games in the 1994 season, batting .368 with a .750 SLG, 1.201 OPS, 39 home runs, 116 RBI, 104 runs scored, 300 total bases and 213 adjusted OPS (OPS+) in 400 at bats.
 He led the major leagues in SLG, OPS+, RBI, and total bases, and the NL in runs scored and OPS, but fell short of winning the batting Triple Crown, finishing second for the batting title to Tony Gwynn, who, after batting .394, had the highest average in the major leagues since Ted Williams in 1941.
 Bagwell finished second in home runs to Matt Williams, who hit 43.
 Bagwell set the record for the fewest plate appearances in a season reaching 100 of both runs scored and runs driven in and became the first National Leaguer to finish first or second in batting average, home runs, RBI, and runs scored since Willie Mays in 1955.
 His .750 SLG at the time ranked as the seventh-best ever and was the highest by a National Leaguer since Rogers Hornsby in 1925 (.756).
 Further, at the time in National League history, the 213 OPS+ trailed only Hornsby's 1924 season (222 OPS+) for the second-highest ever.
 The 116 RBI in 110 games qualified for the 13th-highest ratio in history.
 He also hit 23 home runs in 56 games at the Astrodome, setting a record that stood for the stadium that was famed to be pitcher-friendly until the Astros moved out following the 1999 season.
-He set single-season club records for batting average, SLG, OPS, OPS+, AB/HR, and offensive win percentage (.858), and also for home runs, breaking Wynn's 27-year-old record, and RBI, breaking Bob Watson's record he had set 17 years earlier — later which he again both subsequently broke.
+He set single-season club records for batting average, SLG, OPS, OPS+, AB/HR, and offensive win percentage (.858), as well as home runs, breaking Wynn's 27-year-old record, and RBI, breaking Bob Watson's record 17 years earlier.
+Bagwell broke the team home run and RBI records later in his career.

 The unanimous winner of the NL Most Valuable Player Award, he became the fourth player in National League history to win by this distinction, and the first Astros player to win the award.
 Bagwell also won his first Silver Slugger, Gold Glove, and Player of the Year Awards from The Sporting News, Associated Press, Baseball Digest, and USA Today Baseball Weekly.
 "Crazy stuff happened that year", Bagwell recalled of his 1994 season.
 "Every pitch that I was looking for, I got.
 And when I got it, I didn't miss it."
 The Astros and Bagwell agreed to a four-year contract on November 23, 1994, worth $27.5 million (USD, $ million today) with the three option years.
 The average annual value of $6.875 million ($ million today) made him the fifth-highest paid player in the majors.